shmulikamin/RNLogin/README.md

 # RNLogin
-Clone the repository and run the following commands under your project root:
+Clone the repository and run the following commands under the project root:

 ```shell
 npm install